beforesemicolon/client-web-storage/README.md

 # Client Web Storage
-Browser storage interface for IndexedDB, WebSQL, LocalStorage, and in memory data with Schema and data validator.
+Browser storage interface for IndexedDB, WebSQL, LocalStorage, and in memory data with basic Schema and data validation.

 ## Installation